Different types of footing are most commonly used in building construction, it can be deep or shallow footing depending upon their depth.

-Basically it is the enlargement of the base of a column or wall for the purpose of distributing the load on the supporting soil under pressure that suits its properties.
+Basically footing means the enlargement of the base of a column or wall for the purpose of distributing the load on the supporting soil.

 Different types of footing used in buildings: